owqejfb/N.B.A.A.-Never-Broke-Again-Algorithm-/README.md

 -credit the paper that i based mine off from

 -made a mistake day 3 with the live betting. need to automate that part to prevent it from happening again

+-make a logo of youngboy for the repo (this is just me having fun)